 Foreign Reports in the Media:

-The Associated Press cited Nat Kern and Foreign Reports in a February 27, 2014 article titled “Congress Concerned Iran’s Oil Exports May be Up“.
+The Associated Press cited Nat Kern and Foreign Reports in a February 27, 2014 article: “Congress Concerned Iran’s Oil Exports May be Up“.

 Foreign Policy published “Federalism and Libya’s Oil” by Matthew M. Reed on February 3, 2014. ”No End in Sight for Libya’s Oil Drama,” also by Reed, was published by the Atlantic Council on September 11, 2013.